-- Face masks are required for those 2 years and older.
+- Masking is optional.
 Free masks are available upon request.

-Visit our FAQ page to learn more about our COVID-19 procedures and policies.
+Visit our Museum Policies page to learn more about general policies for visiting the Museum.

 The Money Museum is located in the Crown Center District and is walking distance from the National WWI Museum and Memorial and Union Station.
 Money Museum guests can park for free in the visitor lot located off of Wyandotte, on the west side of the Federal Reserve Bank of Kansas City building.